Edge Assisted Multi-Camera Vehicle Tracking Framework for Real-Time and Scalable Deployment: Experiment

 \subsubsection{Hardware settings}

-Due to hardware availability constraints, the SAE-MCVT framework is evaluated in a laboratory environment using a single NVIDIA Jetson AGX Orin 64\,GB module as the edge computing device, and a workstation equipped with an Intel 13th Gen i7-13700KF CPU and an NVIDIA GeForce RTX~4070\,Ti GPU as the central server, running Ubuntu~20.04.4~LTS.
+Due to hardware availability constraints, the EASE-MCVT framework is evaluated in a laboratory environment using a single NVIDIA Jetson AGX Orin 64\,GB module as the edge computing device, and a workstation equipped with an Intel 13th Gen i7-13700KF CPU and an NVIDIA GeForce RTX~4070\,Ti GPU as the central server, running Ubuntu~20.04.4~LTS.
 The edge node and the central server are connected via a wired Ethernet link.

-Because only one Jetson device is available, we simulate a multi-camera setup by running each edge node configuration independently, recording the resulting SAE\_MSG output, and replaying multiple streams simultaneously to emulate multi-node operation.
-The overall hardware configuration is illustrated in \cref{fig:right}
+In this paper, we emulate a multi-camera deployment by running the edge pipeline per camera, recording the resulting message streams, and replaying multiple streams concurrently to simulate multi-node operation.
+In parallel, the framework is also being tested for real-world deployment in several European cities.